 1. No active noise cancellation

 The AcousticSheep SleepPhones don’t have active noise cancellation.
-To be fair, I haven’t found any fabric sleep headphones that do.
+To be fair, I haven’t found any dedicated sleep headphones that do.

 But if you’re used to high-end noise-canceling headphones, and you’re hoping to block out a snoring partner or noisy neighbors, you might wonder where all the sound blocking went.